 Hiking and Fishing with Your Dog While Camping

 Hiking and fishing are fun activities you can undertake with your dog when you take them camping.
 These activities can also be the highlight of your dog’s trip, but as always, when you’re in the wilderness with your dog, you should consider safety first.

-Here are some tips for safely bringing your dog along on hiking and fishing trips while camping:
+Here are 6 tips for safely bringing your dog along on hiking and fishing trips while camping:

 Hiking and fishing with your dog can be pure enjoyment, but you need to keep your dog’s health and comfort in mind while you do it.

 The same kind of insects that plague dogs at camps like mosquitoes, midges, and ticks, can also afflict people, so it’s in the best interest of both parties to control insects as soon as arriving at your site.

 The following are things to consider when it comes to insect control with your dog while camping:

 - Get your dog on a flea, heartworm, and tick preventative.
 If your dog has fleas, you’re not going to want them to sleep in a tent alongside you.
 A flea and tick preventative will also help keep your dog from carrying ticks into the tent.
 Mosquitoes cause heartworms, so bringing your dog into a mosquito-infested campground is putting them at risk if they aren’t on a preventative.

 - Aromatic dried herbs such as sage can be burned to deter mosquitoes and gnats.
 Dried sage can be tossed onto a campfire to create an herbal-smelling smoke that will drive off many winged insects that harass campers.